secretGeek/til/reading_notes/Livio_Why.md

 # Why?
 Mario Livio

-Epistemic curiosity is the type Einstein had in abundance
+* Epistemic curiosity is the type Einstein had in abundance

-Specific curiosity - when u want to know what film that actress was in
+* Specific curiosity - when u want to know what film that actress was in

-Diversive curiosity - restless desire to explore.
+* Diversive curiosity - restless desire to explore.
 Seeking of novel stimulation to avoid boredom.
 Checking for new email.
 Impatient etc.

-Empathic curiosity - trying to understand a person as in citizen Kane plot
+* Empathic curiosity - trying to understand a person as in citizen Kane plot

-Morbid curiosity - can't look away
+* Morbid curiosity - can't look away

-Details about Leonardo
+## Details about Leonardo

 He started many more projects than he finished

 He was not well read (thankfully!
-As his experiments were not this hampered by too many wrong ideas.)
+As his experiments were not thus hampered by too many wrong ideas.)

 He started by using science to improve his art but finally used art to improve his science.

 "Cyberchondria" "a diagnosis based on apparent symptoms that is induced by an internet search"

 Novelty can be mapped on these axes: